- Bike registration

 - Victim services

 The University of Delaware is committed to maintaining a safe environment for the members of its community.
-University of Delaware Police Officers and Student Police Aides regularly patrol campus by day and during the late-night hours, and a free walking escort program is offered by calling (302) 831-2222 or by using one of the many blue light emergency phones located across campus.
+University of Delaware Police Officers and Public Safety Aides regularly patrol campus by day and during the late-night hours, and a free walking escort program is offered by calling (302) 831-2222 or by using one of the many blue light emergency phones located across campus.
 Blue light phone locations are indicated by blue dots on this map.
 Also, aides maintain a presence on UD shuttle buses during late-night runs.

 Members of the University community can assist these efforts by practicing good personal safety habits.